omkargadute/Django-Blog-Wesite/README.md

-# Everythingabouttech - Blogging Website
+# Everythingabouttech - The Amazing Blogging Website

 Simple Blogging website made using Django and Bootstrap.